pd-tan/simple_neural_network/README.md

 ### Data Generation

 A [data generator](DataGeneration/DataGenerator.py) was developed to create a simple set of data for testing the framework.
-Upon initialisation, the data generator would create a `(batch_size,input_length,1)` array known as the _template array_.
+Upon initialisation, the data generator would create a `(batch_size,input_length,1)` array known as the _ template array_.
 The values in the template array are obtained randomly using a normal distribution

-At each call of data generation, a random `(input_length,1)`  array is created (normally idstributed) to simulate an input.
+At each call of data generation, a random `(input_length,1)`  array is created (normally distributed) to simulate an input.

 A _truth_ array that is of shape `(batch_size,2,1)`